Jam-Productions in Association with ILLUME Media & Zabihah.com Presents Halal Fest 2014

 1. How much is Admission into the event?

 A: Children 12 and under are FREE.
 Parking to the event is also FREE!
 There will be a small entry fee for Adults and youth 13 years or older.
 A portion of the proceeds will be given to charity.
 Stay Tuned for information on Prices for Entry.

 3. How much will food cost at Halal Fest?

 A: The prices will vary depending on the food vendor.
-All food vendors will be accepting the Halal Fest Food tokens instead of Cash.
-Most food vendors will not charge more than $10 in tokens for food.
-We recommend you try out all the food vendors who will have both smaller sampler items for only a few tokens each as well as full meals available for purchase through out the day.
+All food vendors will be accepting Cash.
+Most food vendors will not charge more than $10 for food.
+We recommend you try out all the food vendors who will have both smaller sampler items for only a dollars each as well as full meals available for purchase through out the day.

 4. Can we use cash to buy food directly from the vendors at Halal Fest?

 5. Will tokens be used this year (2014) ?